art345/MeToo/index.md

 By doing a sentimental analysis over time we wanted to see if some evolution in the themes, emotions, implications, etc. would pop up during the development of the #metoo movement and if some particular tendencies would be discernible in relation to certain events.

 <br>
-<font size="2"> **Note** : to explore the following graphs you can double-click on the legend to isolate one trace (exemple double-click on 'Body' to see only the dots corresponding to this category).</font>
+<font size="2"> Note : to explore the following graphs you can double-click on the legend to isolate one trace (for example double-click on 'Body' to see only the dots corresponding to this category).</font>
 </div>

 <h1> Thematics & Context </h1>
 <br>
 <div style="text-align: justify">
 The thematics analysis doesn't show any huge trends.
-We can still notice an increase in the social category up to the 21st of january corresponding to the Women's march 2018.
+We can still notice an increase in the "social" category up to the 21st of January corresponding to the Women's March 2018.
+In deed the "social" category of LIWC includes the word "woman".

 <br><br>

 The context analysis on the other hand shows some interesting tendencies.
-For example, the leisure category includes 'movie*', 'actor*' and its evolution can be associated with events in the holywood world.
-In deed a ceremony like the golden globes or the release of the Time's person of the year correspond by a few days to an increase in this category.
+For example, the leisure category includes "movie*", "actor*" and its evolution can be associated with events in the holywood world.
+Indeed a ceremony like the golden globes or the release of the Time's person of the year correspond by a few days to an increase in this category.
 </div>
 <br>